 One-to-one lessons all carry an extra charge.

-The costs of Academic Advancement lessons from September 2016 will be as follows:
+The costs of Academic Advancement lessons are as follows:

 Individual 30 minute session £30